Have you ever received campaign advice from your Facebook Advertising Agency that left you a bit confused?

 “Changing your ads will limit results”

 Your agency might warn against changing your ad copy or creative, saying that it might negatively affect your campaign results.
 Sometimes, you need to update your ads because maybe some of the details have changed, and that’s unavoidable.
 Ad updates are really only going to be a major issue if your campaign’s running for a limited time, as your campaign won’t have time to recover and optimise.
+It enters the learning phase instead.

 This is because of how Facebook works.
 Changing any of the below will be classed as a significant edit and will cause Facebook to re-enter the learning phase.
 Your ad will be “kicked out” of the auction and will re-enter it after Facebook runs its algorithm and re-analyses the value of the (new) ad.
 This basically means you have to start optimising all over again, affecting the performance.